nubificus/vaccel-tutorials/lab1/README.md

 ### Takeaway

-We have built the core runtime system, and we used the noop example to see what happens when no plugins are included.
-We then built a plugin that implements this operation (`noop`) and saw that the function succeeds when a relevant implementation of the operation exists.
+We saw how we build the vAccel runtime system.
+We then learnt what a vAccel Hello, World application looks like and how we build it.
+Finally, we saw how he build one of the available vAccel runtime plugins and use it to execute our application.